 Undoubtedly, introducing online exams required a significant economic investment and management support for Kozminski University.
 The university successfully faced this challenge due to the commitment and dedication of the team involved with the project.
 The Examination Team at KU consists of 7 people who are responsible for providing IT support at the exam day, and their dynamic rota calendar.

 Digital exams at Kozminski are carried out as final examinations or during the midterm, and they take place in the university’s computer labs.
-Even though it is not a common practice yet, there is an increasing number of students using their own technology for examinations.
-All these devices must have installed Inspera Safe Exam Browser (SEB), our browser that prevents cheating by locking down access to selected resources on the computer and online resources during the exam.
-Each exam day is supervised by an academic staff and a Exam Team member.
+Even though it is not yet a common practice, there are an increasing number of students using their own technology for examinations.
+All these devices must install Inspera Safe Exam Browser (SEB), our browser that prevents cheating by locking down access to selected resources on the computer and online resources during the exam.
+Each exam day is supervised by an academic staff member and a Exam Team member.

 Kozminski conducts digital exams for final and midterm examinations in the university’s computer labs.